Description

 Program Overview

-The Canalway Grant Program awards up to $1.0 million dollars annually in competitive grants for Canal related capital projects across the NYS Canal System.
+The Canalway Grant Program awards up to $1 million dollars annually in competitive grants for Canal-related capital projects across the NYS Canal System.
 The program is administered annually through the State of New York’s Consolidated Funding Application (CFA), which was created to support the Regional Economic Development Council (REDC) Initiative.

 Eligibility Criteria

-- Projects must be located along one of the four canals of the Canal System (Erie, Champlain, Oswego and Cayuga-Seneca), trail linkages or connections to existing trail segments, or the historic canal alignment.
+- Projects must be located in communities adjacent to one of the Canal System’s four canal segments (Erie, Champlain, Oswego or Cayuga-Seneca), or their tributaries.
+Projects may also be located along trail linkages or connections to existing trail segments, or along the historic Canal alignment.

-- Projects must be located on land owned by the applicant and/or Canal Corporation.
+- Projects must be located on land owned by the applicant, sub-applicant, and/or Canal Corporation.
 Projects on Canal Corporation real property may require the purchase, lease or permitting of the real property from the Canal Corporation.

 Canalway Grant Program